 4 Tools to Build Real Success

 Are you ready?
 You CAN do this.
 Here are a few tools to help you get started.

 Free Credit Score – Credit scores are important for more than just loans.
 Insurance companies use them to determine rates.
 Landlords use them when you apply for a lease.
 Even employers can use them to determine if you’re qualified for certain jobs.
 Your credit score can also be an early indicator of identity theft.
 Get a free credit score and credit monitoring here.

 Budget & Expense Tracker – The two most important tools for building wealth are a budget and an expense tracker.
 Honestly, these two items opened our eyes and forced us get real with our money.
 A pen and paper is all you need, but I also found a great new app called Tiller that combines both of these tools into one.
-Use this link to try it free for a month, then pay just $5 after.
+Use this link to try it free for a month, then pay less than $7 a month after.
 Simply set up your monthly plan, connect your accounts, and Tiller updates your totals daily.
 It’s a great tool to help you keep your finances on track.

 Emergency Fund – Whatever you do, don’t forget about your emergency fund.
 This simple tool can mean the difference between budgeting success and failure.
 Use your efund to handle surprise expenses, and never worry about falling behind again.
 Be sure to hold the funds separately so they don’t get mixed in and spent with your other money.
-A free online checking account like this one is a perfect spot to keep your efund.
+High yield savings accounts are the perfect spot for a fund like this.

 You’re here, which means you’ve already taken the first step toward building wealth.
 Something inside you led you to this blog.
 You know there is a better way, a better life that can be yours if you can just learn how to handle your money.